TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Macros sent to the PC from the built-in keyboard will be saved to file MacroX X = 1-99, and if selected, assigned to key [MX].
 Press [Up] after sending the macros to the PC to assign them to [MX]key.

-To set it up at first (displays red xx = SD SrcNum DstNum) press [Src] once then [Dst] - SD will now show MM 01 01 i.e. the source and destination macro is M1 and M1.
+To set it up at first (displays red xx = Src Num Dst Num) press [Src] once then [Dst] - SD will now show M01 M01 i.e. the source and destination macro is M1 and M1.

 Note: The [Cpy] key on page 4 is now the most direct way to copy the [Src][Num] to [Dst][Num] Macro.
       The [*Cm] key cycles through all available star codes and insert it directly (no [ADD] required except if